HQarroum/binary-search-tree/README.md

 ## 📈 Benchmarks

-The following benchmark results have been executed on a *Macbook M1 Pro* running 100.000 insertions and searches on a binary search tree.
+The following benchmark results have been executed on a **Macbook M1 Pro** running synchronously 100.000 insertions and searches on the binary search tree.

 <br /><br />
 <p align="center">